What Is Community Sponsorship?

 How does the scheme work?

 The two-year programme comprises three main elements: Housing – Funding – Support

 Housing – Find and prepare a suitable, affordable family home

 Funding – Raise a support fund to cover additional needs

 Support – Plan and deliver a programme of resettlement support

-After security screening, medical checks and initial preparation about life in the UK, sponsored families arrive with full refugee status and the right to work, school places, free healthcare, English tuition (ESOL) and State benefits.
+After security screening, medical checks and initial preparation for life in the UK.
+Sponsored families arrive with full refugee status which gives them the right to work, school places, free healthcare, English tuition (ESOL) and state benefits.

 How is it effective?